-Welcome to hometownplay.ca, your online source of local sports, for St. Thomas – Elgin County and Dorchester – Thames Centre.
+Welcome to hometownplay.ca, your source of local sports for St. Thomas – Elgin County and Dorchester – Thames Centre.

 Teams, coaches, players and parents are encouraged to submit results, regular season or playoffs, game info and team photos.

-Rob J. Ross, the founder of hometownplay.ca and its principal writer and photographer, brings two decades of experience, including eight years as editor - reporter -photographer, at the St. Thomas Times-Journal (T-J), a daily in south-western Ontario.
+Rob J. Ross, the founder of hometownplay.ca and its principal writer and photographer, leads the way with over two decades of experience, including eight years as editor - reporter -photographer at the St. Thomas Times-Journal (T-J), a daily in south-western Ontario.

 Specializing in sports, Rob has walked in all areas on news coverage.